WallStreetMojo

 EBITDA vs Net Income

-It is one of the major financial tools used for evaluating firms with different sizes, structures, taxes, and depreciation.
+It is one of the major financial tools for evaluating firms with different sizes, structures, taxes, and depreciation.

 • EBITDA = EBIT + Depreciation + Amortization or